mmamedov/favicon-finder/README.md

 <br>
 Check number of PHP processes running.
-This should return a bit more than 400, as it will also capture grep command, and anything else matching to php in the output.
+This should return a bit more than 200 (or 400 depending on configuration), as it will also capture grep command, and anything else matching to php in the output.

 ```
 ps aux | grep -c php